OfficeDev/office-js-docs-pr/docs/excel/custom-functions-troubleshooting.md

 - A `#NAME` error generally means there has been an issue registering your functions.
 - A `#VALUE` error typically indicates an error in the functions' script file.
-- A `#N/A` error is also maybe a sign that that function while registered could not be run.
-This is typically due to a missing `CustomFunctions.associate` command.
 - A `#REF!` error may indicate that your function name is the same as a function name in an add-in that already exists.

 ## Clear the Office cache